Food and nutrition

 Learn more strategies to help you eat well, broaden your food and nutrition knowledge, and access support for food and nutrition-related concerns at UBC.

 Food provides us with energy and nutrients that help our bodies function.
-It can be helpful to have a basic understanding of nutrition concepts, including the role of specific macro- and micronutrients, Canada’s Food Guide eating habits that prevent chronic diseases, and how to read food labels.
+It can be helpful to have a basic understanding of nutrition concepts, including the roles of the different nutrientshow and what to eat, and even how to read food labels.

 However, eating well is more than just about food, nutrients and balance.
 It is important to recognize that there are factors beyond the individual that affect what we eat.
 Eating healthily is also about where, when, why, and how you eat.

 The diversity in the cultures and heritage of UBC students extends to the ways in which we eat and connect with food.
 There is no single best way to eat healthily—Canada’s Food Guide is just one way of looking at eating well.
-Your food choices may also include traditional or cultural foods which may not be captured in Western perspectives of what is considered healthy eating.
-The sharing and enjoyment of diverse foods with others enhances your relationship with food and is equally important in the process of eating healthily.
+In sharing this as a resource, we also want to recognize the harms against Indigenous children that Canada’s Food Guide has been complicit in and the limitations in addressing social and cultural considerations to what and how we eat.
+Traditional or cultural foods may not always be captured in Western perspectives of what is considered healthy eating.
+However, the sharing and enjoyment of culturally diverse foods with others enhances your relationship with food and is equally important in nourishing yourself.

 Everyone’s food choices can look different depending on their specific dietary needs.
 Whether it’s celiac disease, plant-based eating, food allergies, or religious dietary needs, there are resources to support you.